ncatlab/nlab-content/pages/9/6/9/5/5969/content.md

 * [[Glenn Barnich]], [[Marc Henneaux]],  section 3 of _Isomorphisms between the Batalin-Vilkovisky antibracket and the Poisson bracket_, Journal of Mathematical Physics 37, 5273-5296 (1996) ([arXiv:hep-th/9601124](http://arxiv.org/abs/hep-th/9601124), [DOI 10.1063/1.531726](http://dx.doi.org/10.1063/1.531726))

-The statement that the algebra of currents is a central [[Lie algebra extension]] of the algebra of symmetries by [[de Rham cohomology]] of the jet bundle appears as theorem 11.2 in (Part II of)
+The statement that the Dickey bracket Lie algebra of currents is a central [[Lie algebra extension]] of the algebra of symmetries by [[de Rham cohomology]] of the jet bundle appears as theorem 11.2 in (Part II of)

 * {#Vinogradov84a} [[Alexandre Vinogradov]], _The $\mathcal{C}$-spectral sequence, Lagrangian formalism, and conservation laws.
 I. the linear theory_, Journal of Mathematical Analysis and Applications **100**, 1-40 (1984) ([doi](http://dx.doi.org/10.1016/0022-247x(84)90071-4))